 I do agree with this statement to some extent as the very idea of someone leaving behind such messages is completely far-fetched and it can be perceived as being insulting to families who have experienced situations like this.
 There are also moments in which it feels for a second as though we have been transported into a horror film such, as a moment in which Clay imagines Hannah’s bloody corpse in the middle of a high school basketball game.
 For me, I felt this moment was completely out of place for the series’ tone and it seems as though they were included simply for shock value and felt far too unpleasant.

-Thirteen Reasons Why is a rough watch.
-I wouldn’t advise anyone who is upset or disturbed by content on display here.
+Thirteen Reasons Why certainly is a rough watch and I wouldn’t advise anyone who is upset or disturbed by content on display here to give it their viewing time.
 However, Minnette is fantastic as Clay Jensen as is Katherine Langford as Hannah Baker and they help to overcome the show’s inconsistent plot structure and tonal inconsistencies.
 I wasn’t in love with the series and I wasn’t enraged by it.
 There are some truly effective emotional moments but I couldn’t help but be left with this sick feeling in my stomach after watching the final episode and to be honest, I can’t see myself following up with the proposed second season.
 Sean Moriarty